sebride4988/cra-template-antdride/README.md

 | fp-utils      | [ramda.js](https://ramdajs.com/)                                                                               |
 | SEO support   | [react-snap](https://github.com/stereobooster/react-snap), [react-helmet](https://github.com/nfl/react-helmet) |

+## This template weakness
+*It is optimized for vscode.*
+Therefore, other users such as vim will be inconvenient to use.

 ## For more information

 - [Getting Started](https://create-react-app.dev/docs/getting-started) – How to create a new app.